uuuuuvika/Minishell/README.md

 - [ ] Check freeing and leaks :cat:
 - [ ] replace realloc (in parser) with allowed fnc
 - [ ] check fucked up history :cat:

+- [ ] Something goes wrong with ctrl-D and it does not aways work

 ## general TODO:
 - [ ] Simple built in commands: echo, echo -n, cd, pwd, export, unset, env, exit